crestedgecko2002/tvm/README.md

-# TVM-Based CPU Power Measurement and Prediction Dataset Collection
+# TVM-Based CPU Power Measurement Dataset Collection

-This repository is a customized TVM environment for collecting kernel-level CPU power, frequency, and latency data from multiple deep-learning workloads.
+This repository is a customized TVM environment for collecting kernel-level CPU power, frequency, and latency measurements from multiple deep-learning workloads.

-The project extends TVM runtime profiling so that model tuning results can be evaluated under controlled CPU-frequency conditions.
-The collected measurements are stored as CSV files and can later be used for power analysis or machine-learning-based power prediction.
+The project extends the TVM runtime profiling implementation and provides scripts for:

+* model-specific TVM tuning
+* CPU warmup evaluation
+* automated power-data collection
+* repeated experiments across multiple CPU-frequency settings
+* CSV dataset generation for downstream analysis and power prediction

 ---

-## 1. Project Overview
+## 1. Overview

 The overall workflow is: